Recess labs is a curated community of people exploring early-stage ideas.

 How do I apply?

-Applications for our winter batch are currently closed.
-We will begin taking applications for our spring batch in late February.
-In the meantime, if interested, you can apply here to get involved with the community the meantime!
-If we think you're a good fit, we'll invite you to one of our dinners, to a group event, or to come cowork for a day.
+We will be announcing details for our summer batch in May.
+In the meantime, if you'er interested, you can apply here!
+If we think you're a good fit, we'll invite you to one of our events and/or schedule a time for an interview.

 Where is Recess Labs?

-Recess Labs is based in New York City at Grand Central Tech.
+Recess Labs is based in New York City.

 Do I need to be in NYC to participate?